 For more information please call 479-575-8382 or firstname.lastname@example.org.

 The Utilities Department is composed of four major divisions with a common goal of providing vital city services to the citizens of Fayetteville.

 - Water and Sewer Operations Division

-- Water & Sewer Service Set Up & Billing
+- Water and Sewer Service Set Up and Billing

 These divisions operate and maintain every aspect of water supply and treatment, including administration, wastewater collection and treatment, and drinking water supply and distribution.
 The Utilities Department is an integral part of the City's organization.
 We strive to provide maximum customer service, operating without the constraints of a governing utility board.
 To ensure operations are efficient and effective, the Utilities Director answers directly to the City's Chief of Staff and Mayor, and relies upon the City Council to regulate guiding ordinances, resolutions, and funding approval.

 Dedication to Service